-Based on the audit procedures performed for the purpose of reporting a true and fair view on the financial statements of the Company and taking into consideration the information and explanations given to us and the books of account and other records examined by us in the normal course of audit, and to the best of our knowledge and belief, we report that:
+In terms of the information and explanations sought by us and given by the Company and the books of account and records examined by us in the normal course of audit, and to the best of our knowledge and belief, we report that:

-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The fixed assets have been physically verified by the management during the year and no material discrepancies were noticed on such verification.
-In our opinion, the frequency of verification of the fixed assets is reasonable having regard to the size of the Company and the nature of its assets. - (c) The title deeds of all the immovable properties (which are included under the head 'Investment Property') are held in the name of the Company except for the following property which according to the information and explanation given to us, are under dispute pending with High Court of Madras (Madurai Bench) as to the ownership of the property, as stated in note 5 to the financial statements.
+- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment, right of use assets and investment property. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) The property, plant and equipment, right of use assets and investment property have been physically verified by the management during the year and no material discrepancies were noticed on such verification.
+In our opinion, the frequency of physical verification program adopted by the Company, is reasonable having regard to the size of the Company and the nature of its assets. - (c) The title deeds of all the immovable properties including investment properties held by the Company (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) are held in the name of the Company except for the following property which according to the information and explanation given to us, are under dispute pending with High Court of Madras (Madurai Bench) as to the ownership of the property, as stated in note 5 to the financial statements.

-Nature of property Total Number of Cases Whether leasehold / freehold Gross and net block as on 31 March 2021 (in Lakhs) Remarks Land 1 Freehold 376 The property is a subject matter of an order from Tiruchirappalli Corporation citing encroachment of land.
+Nature of property Whether leasehold / freehold Gross and net block as on 31 March 2022 (in Lakhs) Remarks Land 1 Freehold 376 The property is a subject matter of an order from Tiruchirappalli Corporation citing encroachment of land.
 The Company has filed a petition with the High Court of madras (Madurai Bench) for stay and quashing of the order for which an interim stay has been granted.